Analyzing PROG (PRG) and The Competition

-PROG (NYSE: PRG) is one of 20 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare PROG to similar companies based on the strength of its analyst recommendations, risk, institutional ownership, dividends, valuation, earnings and profitability.
+PROG (NYSE: PRG) is one of 20 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare PROG to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, dividends, earnings and analyst recommendations.

 |PROG